NHS funding for Microprocessor Knees

 What is available?

 The funding means that amputees will have access to one of the safest and most popular MPK's on the market – the C-Leg.
-The C-Leg is the most trusted MPK across the world with more than 60,000 fittings carried out for people with transfemoral amputations since 1997.
-Studies have shown that the C-Leg is the safest microprocessor-controlled knee joint, extremely reliable and has the ability to help people achieve independence.
+The C-Leg is the most widely used MPK across the world with more than 60,000 fittings carried out for people with transfemoral amputations since 1997.
+C-Leg is the most clinically studied microprocessor knee, is extremely reliable and has the ability to help people achieve independence.